winesapOS/winesapOS/README.md

 ### Linux Installation

-It is recommended to use a virtual machine with USB passthrough to setup the USB flash drive.
+It is recommended to use a UEFI virtual machine with USB passthrough to setup the USB flash drive.
 This will avoid ruining the bootloader and/or storage devices on the actual computer.

 virt-manager: